Combodo/iTop/readme.txt

 Lists can be displayed either as combo boxes (default and original behavior) or radio buttons, either horizontal or vertical.
 In the templates or menus, the sort order can be specified.
 Developers: DisplayBareProperties now called both in read and edition modes.
+#446: XSS vulnerabilities
+Security: protected bulk modify against HTTP/Post piracy Added the display of the total count of objects in overviews.
+Different display for 'Date' fields: shorter field than DateTime since there is no "time" part.
+A mandatory case log field is now considered as 'filled' if it contains a previous entry
+#148 Allow overloading attribute/enum labels in the dictionary
+Warning (popup) message when navigating away from an edition form.
+#452 Export.php - field list can be specified also for HTML output
+German localization update, thanks to Stephan Rosenke.
+Shortcut actions (parameter in the config file)
+Notifications: case log in plain text (this->case_log) or the latest entry (this->head(case_log)) Allow creation of an ticket in a different initial state via the new 'initial_state_path' attribute.
+Support update of CaseLog fields in bulk_modify mode.
+Detection of the Suhosin extension during the installation and tell the user if the get_max_value is too small.
+#284: Improved verification to the PHP file upload settings to avoid troubles later

 Bugs fixed
 ----------